aeternity/Vanillae/docs/kek/README.md

 all the real bit-churning happens.
 (These are the Greek letter steps in the standard).

+`inner_keccak/1` is a 1-arity function, and the input is just the sponge.
+It scrambles the bits and does some `xor`ing and what not.
+The operation of applying `inner_keccak/1` to a sponge to get a new sponge is called **kekking**.
+This is vocabulary I invented and have found useful (you will not find this in the official docs).

 Just pay attention to the flow for now.

 - We take in our input (`Message`).